 A Public Involvement Plan (PIP) was developed for the Truck and Freight Alternative Site Analysis PD&E Study and is located in the project file.
-Additionally, the Comments and Coordination Report, which includes meeting minutes, summaries, and materials from the public meetings conducted as part of the PD&E Study are located in the project file.
+Additionally, the Comments and Coordination Report, which includes meeting minutes, summaries, and materials from the public meetings conducted as part of this study are located in the project file.
 The following is a summary of public involvement activities conducted for this project: